 I host #KidsMH on Tuesdays at 8:00pm - a fortnightly chat in which parents, teachers and educational professionals talk about specific issues that may be impact our children's mental health.

-I've created the Phoenix Family characters to ensure that children have stories that they can relate to and characters that they are able to connect with.
-I'm committed to ensuring that children can be heard and listened to.
+'m committed to ensuring that children can be heard and listened to.
 Most importantly, I believe that all children should experience a sense of belonging to ensure they thrive.

 Throughout my work I've noticed that children often behave in colourful ways and want to understand the reasons behind the behaviour.
 I begin with ideas of noticing, understanding and responding as a cornerstone of the work I do.